-- 194 Active construction projects in 2021-22 include: - 195 196th Street SW improvements - Sewer Lift Stations 4 and 8 improvements - 197 2021 and 2022 Pavement Programs - 198 200th Water and Sewer Utility Upgrades - 60th Avenue West Sanitary Sewer Line Repair - 200 Wastewater Treatment Plant repairs and upgrades - Traffic Signal Rebuild, 196th Street SW at 68th and 76th Avenue West - 202 In 2023/24 the following list of Capital Projects are anticipated to be in construction: - 196th Street SW Improvements (continuation) - 204 2023-24 Annual Overlay Programs - ADA Transition Plan Implementation Wheelchair Ramps - School Safety Projects - Wastewater Treatment Plant Building Rehabilitation - Scriber Creek Corridor Flood Reduction Projects - 209 Sewer Lift Station 4 Replacement - Water Tanks Improvements
+Active construction projects in 2021-22 include:

+- 196th Street SW improvements

+- Sewer Lift Stations 4 and 8 improvements

+- 2021 and 2022 Pavement Programs

+- 200th Water and Sewer Utility Upgrades

+- 60th Avenue West Sanitary Sewer Line Repair

+- Wastewater Treatment Plant repairs and upgrades

+- Traffic Signal Rebuild, 196th Street SW at 68th and 76th Avenue West

+In 2023/24 the following list of Capital Projects are anticipated to be in construction:

+- 196th Street SW Improvements (continuation) - 2023-24 Annual Overlay Programs - ADA Transition Plan Implementation Wheelchair Ramps - School Safety Projects - Wastewater Treatment Plant Building Rehabilitation - Scriber Creek Corridor Flood Reduction Projects - Sewer Lift Station 4 Replacement - Water Tanks Improvements

+- Water Pressure Reducing Valve #2 Vault Replacement - Water Line and Valve Replacement

+Outcomes include:

-- Water Pressure Reducing Valve #2 Vault Replacement - Water Line and Valve Replacement - 213 Outcomes include: - Close oversight of construction projects. - Adherence to critical grant requirements and contract specifications. - Minimize or avoid risk and loss. - Ensure accountability of designer/estimator. - Projects completed on schedule. - Projects completed within budget. - Protect City's interests during contract negotiation and dispute resolution. - Extend City's purchasing power through careful project management. - The Construction Management team tracks their time on each project.
-Costs towards a city utility - 223 project (water, sewer, Stormwater) are reimbursed to the General Fund paying for a large portion of - salaries.
+- Close oversight of construction projects. - Adherence to critical grant requirements and contract specifications. - Minimize or avoid risk and loss. - Ensure accountability of designer/estimator. - Projects completed on schedule. - Projects completed within budget. - Protect City's interests during contract negotiation and dispute resolution. - Extend City's purchasing power through careful project management.

+The Construction Management team tracks their time on each project.
+Costs towards a city utility project (water, sewer, Stormwater) are reimbursed to the General Fund paying for a large portion of salaries.
 This amount is estimated to be about \$1.1 million for the biennium.

 High Med.
-Low Fulfill the community vision for the City Center, the Regional Growth Center, and light rail service through Lynnwood.
-Ensure financial stability and economic success.
-0 Nurture operational & organizational excellence.
-0 4 Be a safe community 0 Be a diverse, welcoming, equitable, and livable city.
-0 Pursue & maintain collaborative relationships and partnerships.
+Low nity vision for the City Center, the Regional Growth Center, ce through Lynnwood.
+Ensure financial st tability and economic success.
+0 3 Nurture operation nal & organizational excellence.
+0 4 Be a safe commur nity 0 Be a diverse, welc coming, equitable, and livable city.
+0 6 Pursue & maintair n collaborative relationships and partnerships.
 0

 Construction Management High Med.
 Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment. $\circ$ To encourage a broad business base in sector, size and related employment, and promote high quality development.
-To invest in preserving and expanding parks, recreation, and community programs. $\circ$ To be a cohesive community that respects all citizens. $\circ$ To invest in efficient, integrated, local and regional transportation systems. $\bigcirc$ To ensure a safe environment through rigorous criminal and property law enforcement.
+To be a welcoming city that builds a healthy and sustainable environment.
+0 To encourage a broad business base in sector, size and related employment, and promote high quality development.
+To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens.
+0 To invest in efficient, integrated, local and regional transportation systems.
+0 To ensure a safe environment through rigorous criminal and property law enforcement.
 To be a city that is responsive to the wants and needs of our citizens.
-0 for all groups.
+0

-230 This program promotes social equity in service delivery and/or enhances services to under-represented

-231 or under-served communities by ensuring impacts to communities during construction are minimized
+This program promotes social equity in service delivery and/or enhances services to under-represented or under-served communities by ensuring impacts to communities during construction are minimized for all groups.

 Construction Management Yes No ~

-Mandatory?
-0
+Mandatory? \bigcirc

 Viable alternatives for service delivery?
 0